 The University of Georgia established a licensing program in order to protect the use of its logos and insignias.
-This program, administrated by the University of Georgia Athletic Association, has been successful for the University, its licensees and retail partners.
-To expand the program and ensure its growth, the University has partnered with The Collegiate Licensing Company (CLC) (www.clc.com) of Atlanta, Georgia, to serve as its exclusive trademark licensing representative.
+This program, administered by the University of Georgia Athletic Association, has been successful for the University, its licensees and retail partners.
+To expand the program and ensure its growth, the University has partnered with Fermata Partners (www.fermatapartners.com) of Atlanta, Georgia, to serve as its exclusive trademark licensing representative.

 What is a trademark?